Rumpunzel/rpg-thingy/rules/conditions.md

 These conditions encompass all types of debts, societal rejection, accusations and other injuries to your reputation.
 The result of a successful slander campaign is a social condition, so is seclusion (willing or otherwise) from larger society, and so are debts, and being covered in muck.

-Social conditions always hinder you on Craft and Resource tests.
-Being cut off from the currents of society strains your access to all its marvels.

-Major social conditions also hinder you on Influence and Craft tests.
-A horrendous reputation is an uphill battle wherever you might want to make yourself heard and also cuts off the artisan from their supplies.
+Social conditions hinder you on Influence and Resource tests.
+A horrendous reputation is an uphill battle wherever you might want to make yourself heard and being cut off from the currents of society strains your access to all its marvels.

-Social conditions never hinder you on Fight, Maneuver, and Wilderness tests.

 While resting in a settlement, you can mend social conditions with Resource tests, though not all severities can be mended with all attributes.